Snowbird Guide: Where to go and what to do in Arizona - RV Travel

-Snowbirds – Fulltime and seasonal RVers – follow the migratory trails to southern Arizona for the winter.
+Snowbirds – fulltime and seasonal RVers – follow the migratory trails to southern Arizona for the winter.
 The major migration begins after Thanksgiving with snowbirds staying sometimes until April for the cactus blooms.
-In winter the weather is beautiful, and there are many locations to choose from here is a list of what to see on your winter vacation compliments of azfamily.com.
+In winter the weather is beautiful, and there are many locations to choose from.
+Here is a list of what to see on your winter vacation, compliments of azfamily.com.

 Green Valley is on the list for its different recreation centers and golf courses.